Dr. Faadiel Williams is a Psychiatrist with a focus on Adult Psychiatry and the founder of Serenity Clinic.

 After completing his Master’s Degree in Psychology, Waseem served as a clinical psychologist at the Breede River Department of Correction Services where he offered clinical services to two of the five Correctional Centers located in the Breede River Management Area.
 These services included individual and group therapy, psycho-education and risk assessment.

 Waseem played a key role on the Victim Offender Dialogues.
 Initially his role included serving as as the lead mental health practitioner on the Peace train, and during the victim offender dialogue.
 He developed and coordinated mental health services to the 67 survivors of the Worcester Shoprite bombing in 1996, as well as to the survivors aboard the train and at the dialogue in Pretoria.
 These consisted of a structured group work model and individual sessions.

-His direct clinical services include group, family and individual therapy to the patients admitted to the unit, as well as the psychometric and neuropsychological assessment of referred patients.
 As the hospital is a training institution, his responsibilities also include the supervision of intern psychologists as well as the training and teaching of Health Sciences students in Medicine, Physiotherapy and Occupational Therapy attending the Tygerberg Medical campus of Stellenbosch University.